The trigger to take a break at Vivanta Kolkata, Bypass

 Dinner and the breakfast

 We ordered a simple pad Thai noodles soup loaded with chicken, pork and prawns on a base of a soothing light broth which brought a perfect closure to the day.
 The morning next day had a flute player in the lobby welcoming the morning with soothing tunes.
 Breakfast laid out was indulgent and had all the mood lifters.
-And just like my stay at Taj Bengal Kolkata – the eggs made my day.
+So just like my stay at Taj Bengal Kolkata – the eggs made my day.

 Room Fact Sheet of Vivanta Kolkata EM Bypass